 Women's groups have been eager to see Clinton replaced by another female.
 The Feminist Majority and the National Organization for Women had already endorsed Carolyn Maloney, a congresswoman who has represented parts of Manhattan and Queens for 15 years.

 But if Caroline Kennedy wants the job, all bets are off, according to Feminist Majority President Eleanor Smeal.
+"You're talking to someone who thinks Ted Kennedy is the most effective senator there," Smeal actually told The New York Times.

 Here you have it.
 Without a second thought, feminists talk of throwing a seasoned, self-made professional overboard to make room for a Kennedy princess.